Is It Illegal to Transport an Undocumented Immigrant Within the U.S.?

 A friend or neighbor who has been driving (transporting) a foreign-born person around, and might not even be entirely sure of their immigration status, doesn't really fit this profile.
 The classic situation this law is meant to address is that of a driver who picks up unlawful entrants right after they've crossed the U.S. border and takes them closer to civilization, likely motivated by profit.

-Penalties for Transporting Undocumented Immigrants
+Penalties for Transporting Undocumented Immigrants Under Federal Law

 If, despite this description, you're still worried that the worst might happen if you interact with undocumented immigrants, you probably want to know the possible penalty for this crime.
-Penalties can include a fine, a prison term of up to five years, or both.
+Federal penalties can include a fine, a prison term of up to five years, or both.
 That penalty goes up to a possible ten years if the driver was acting for commercial advantage or private gain, and to 20 years to life in prison if anyone is seriously injured or dies as a result of the crime.

 Consult a lawyer if you feel you need more information or a personal analysis.